tisfeng/Easydict/Pods/SSZipArchive/README.md

 *The main release branch is configured to support Objective-C and Swift 3+.*

-SSZipArchive works on Xcode 7-10 and above, iOS 8-12 and above, tvOS 9 and above, macOS 10.8-10.14 and above, watchOS 2 and above.
+SSZipArchive works on Xcode 7-11 and above, iOS 9-13 and above, tvOS 9 and above, macOS 10.8-10.15 and above, watchOS 2 and above.

 ### CocoaPods
 In your Podfile:
 `pod 'SSZipArchive'`

 You should define your minimum deployment target explicitly, like:
-`platform :ios, '8.0'`
+`platform :ios, '9.0'`

-CocoaPods version should be at least CocoaPods 1.6.0.
+Recommended CocoaPods version should be at least CocoaPods 1.7.5.

 ### Carthage
 In your Cartfile: